lipp/zbus/README.md

 The broker traverses all registered method-call expressions and **assures that just one expression matches**.
 Otherwise the method-call url is ambigouos and an error message is returned In case of a unique match, the complete message is forwarded via the matched route.
 The response will be routed to the message queue which made the request.

 ### Registration
 zbus members must register routes to subscribe to notifications or to provide services (methods).
-A route consists of an expression (a [Lua pattern](http://www.lua.org/pil/20.2.html)) and a zeromq-socket-url (aka [zeromq-endpoint](http://api.zeromq.org/2-1:zmq-connect)).
-The broker provides a so called **registration socket (default url: "tcp://*:33329", type ZMQ_REP)**, which accepts registration requests.
+A route consists of an expression (a [Lua pattern](http://www.lua.org/pil/20.2.html)) and a an IP address + port.
+The broker provides a so called **registration socket (default port: 33329)**, which accepts registration requests.
 These are the registration calls:

 - **replier_open** registers a new (method) replier socket.
-The broker binds a zeromq dealer (ZMQ_XREQ) to the url returned.
+The broker binds an acceptor/listener to the url returned.
  + return: a url to connect to
-- **replier_close** unregisters a previously opened (method) replier socket and closes the zeromq dealer.
+- **replier_close** unregisters a previously opened (method) replier socket and closes it.
  + params: url
 - **replier_add** adds an expression to the specified replier socket.
 Tells the broker to forward incoming _method-call-request_ to